• Home

 The card-key software can be programmed to limit residents to certain buildings and record the time, date, and location of each entryway used.
 For example, access cards can be programmed to authorize and monitor which residents access the gym, spa, pool, or weight room, which can be a great liability benefit.
 Card-key programming can be used in conjunction with video surveillance systems to determine who last entered a room, a building, or drove through the main gate.

 Access cards can also be integrated into photo-ID cards for employees on a large property.
-Programmable cards are great for monitoring employee time and attendance, security patrols of the property, and can limit access to sensitive areas like the manager’s office, the maintenance shack, or the key control room.
+Programmable cards are great for monitoring employee time and attendance, and security patrols of the property, and can limit access to sensitive areas like the manager’s office, the maintenance shack, or the key control room.

 Apartment Security Technology: Key Control